Does An Overdraft Affect Your Mortgage Application?

 Arranged vs. unarranged overdrafts

-An arranged overdraft is an amount you’ve pre-agreed with your bank that you’re able to borrow.
-Often these overdrafts come with interest-free buffers meaning you can use them without having to pay any interest.
+An arranged overdraft is an amount you’ve pre-agreed with your bank that you can borrow.
+Often, these overdrafts come with interest-free buffers, meaning you can use them without paying interest.

-Most mortgage lenders will accept a well-managed, authorised overdraft of around £200-£1,000, as long as you’re not deemed to be too heavily reliant on it.
+Most mortgage lenders will accept a well-managed, authorised overdraft of around £200-£1,000 if you’re not deemed too heavily reliant on it.
 Anything above this could be considered a high overdraft and might be frowned upon by a lender.

-An unarranged overdraft is when you spend more than you have in your current account or you go over your authorised limit without your bank signing off on it first.
-Charges on these can be very high.
+An unarranged overdraft occurs when you spend more than you have in your current account or go over your authorised limit without your bank signing off on it first.
+Charges for these can be very high.

-Mortgage lenders tend to take a more critical view of unarranged overdrafts, especially if you regularly borrow multiple thousands of pounds.
+Mortgage lenders tend to take a more critical view of unarranged overdrafts, especially if you borrow thousands of pounds regularly.

-If you go into your unarranged overdraft often, you may have to use a specialist bad credit mortgage lender.
+You may have to use a specialist bad credit mortgage lender if you go into your unarranged overdraft often.
 A broker who has experience arranging mortgages in these circumstances will be able to help you.

 How overdrafts affect your application

 Overdrafts appear on your credit report as debt and lenders use this information to assess how reliable you are as a borrower.
-If your credit report shows you regularly fall deep into an unauthorised overdraft, that’s a red flag that you’re struggling to manage your finances, and it could indirectly affect how much you’re able to borrow or even whether a lender will accept your application at all.
+Suppose your credit report shows you regularly fall deep into an unauthorised overdraft.
+In that case, that’s a red flag that you’re struggling to manage your finances, and it could indirectly affect how much you can borrow or even whether a lender will accept your application.

-If you regularly max out your authorised overdraft, this could also be cause for concern.
-Lenders will probably ask for an explanation during the application process and you may be able to borrow less as a result, or be offered a less competitive rate.
+If you regularly max out your authorised overdraft, this could also cause concern.
+Lenders will probably ask for an explanation during the application process, and you may be able to borrow less or be offered a less competitive rate as a result.

-A small, well-managed, authorised overdraft, shouldn’t be a problem.
-In fact, it could be a positive as it shows lenders you’re a reliable borrower, but keep in mind that any overdraft fees will be factored into your affordability assessment and classed as an outgoing.
+A small, well-managed, authorised overdraft shouldn’t be a problem.
+It could be a positive as it shows lenders you’re a reliable borrower.
+However, remember that any overdraft fees will be factored into your affordability assessment and labelled as outgoing.

 What if an overdraft is never used?

 Having a small, untouched overdraft shouldn’t be an issue.
 However, a large overdraft that you never use could concern some lenders.
-This is because you could use it later down the line and increase your outgoings and debt.
+You could use it later and increase your outgoings and debt.

 If you have an overdraft you don’t use, it may be worth cancelling or reducing it before making your application.